 Do I Qualify?

-The first step, before pursuing your QROPS transfer options is to check if you qualify for a QROPS.
+The first step, before pursuing your QROPS transfer options is to check if you score for a QROPS.
 You are eligible to transfer your UK pension if:

 - You are between the ages of 18 and 75

-- Your pension has sufficient funds to generate the tax savings and interest to justify the set up costs
+- Your pension has sufficient funds to generate the tax savings and interest5 to justify the setup expenses

 - You are planning to reside overseas permanently or have retired abroad

-A State or British government pension does not qualify for transfer to a QROPS.
+A State or British pension does not pass for transfer to a QROPS.

 Contact A Specialist Financial Adviser

 Your QROPS transfer next step is to find out if you might benefit from a QROPS.
-A reputable registered financial adviser with knowledge of a particular jurisdiction and QROPS rules is in the best position to give you advice specific to your individual needs and objectives.
+A reputable registered financial expert with knowledge of a particular jurisdiction and QROPS rules is in the position to give you advice specific to your individual needs and objectives.

 Download Our QROPS Guide

 Download our comprehensive QROPS guide for an understanding of all that you need to know about QROPS.
-The guide will answer most of your questions.
-You can also contact our specialist financial adviser who will answer your questions and offer professional advice on which QROPS jurisdiction and scheme to choose; based on your personal circumstances.
+The guide will reply to most of your questions.
+You can also call our specialist financial expert who will reply to your questions and offer professional advice on which QROPS jurisdiction and scheme to choose; based on your personal circumstances.

 Start The Transfer

 After selecting the jurisdiction and particular QROPS, the actual transfer is the most important of the QROPS transfer next steps.
-Having decided which QROPS scheme is for you, our reputable registered financial adviser will arrange for your fund to be transferred from the UK pension scheme to your new QROPS.
-At this point your financial adviser will keep you updated on each phase of the transfer.
+Having decided which QROPS scheme is for you, our reputable registered financial expert will arrange for your fund to be transferred from the UK pension scheme to your new QROPS.
+At this point, your financial expert will keep you updated on each phase of the transfer.

 How Long Will It Take

-There are two main determining factors which affect the length of time it takes to transfer your UK pension to a QROPS pension scheme.
+There are two main determining factors that affect the length of the period it takes to transfer your UK pension to a QROPS pension scheme.

 - The efficiency of your existing pension system in processing transfer requests

-- The time taken by the new QROPS scheme to accept the assets
+- The moment is taken by the new QROPS scheme to accept the capital

 Normally, it takes about 2 months to complete the transfer, but it can take as little as 6 weeks for the transfer from an existing UK pension scheme to a QROPS.